 Kowalski also suggests putting aside logistical concerns like finances or career implications until you have clarity.
 Yes, those considerations hold great importance — but she recommends tackling them, if necessary, after figuring out your own gut pull.
 But if you don’t feel a clear or loud internal message, don’t let that be a source of stress.

 “The truth is that many women feel ambivalence,” Kowalski adds.
 “As more and more women speak about their mixed feelings, it normalizes it for others.”

 Set aside any perceived societal, parental or other pressures to have kids as well.
 The decision should come from you.
 Whatever choice you arrive at is valid, and it shouldn’t be weighted with guilt, shame or other people’s wants.

-Of course, when it comes to having babies, age is a fertility factor.
+Of course, when it comes to having babies and nailing down the right time to have kids, age is a fertility factor.
 The earlier you can make the kid decision, the better, especially if you’re leaning toward having children, are unsure or have any fertility concerns.
 If you aren’t in the right place in life to start trying to conceive after making a decision to become a mom, you can take measures to explore and potentially preserve your fertility.

 “Taking the time to get educated, to complete a fertility assessment and look for potential present or future issues is almost always a good, productive thing to do,” says Dr. Joshua U. Klein, chief medical officer of Extend Fertility Medical Practice in New York City and assistant professor of obstetrics, gynecology and reproductive science at the Icahn School of Medicine at Mount Sinai.